kanaria69/Mainecoco/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## I just wrote a book on reverse psychology.
+Do not read it!